-Before doing this Bible study, please read the 1-minute devotion 3 Truths about Earthly Consequences.
+Before doing this Bible study, please read the 1-minute devotion 3 Consequences and Attitudes Toward Sin.

 The life of King David is an excellent study in forgiveness.